NCAR/rechunk_retro_nwm_v21/README.md

 type_to_zarr.py
 ```

-These files are explained below.
+These files are explained below in detail.
+The log files contain all (most?) of the relevant
+information for understanding the data from both zarr and xarray perspectives.

 ## `type_report.log`